From bills to working relationships, Acuitas Principal Sarah Hubbard discusses what to expect from the 100th Legislature

 Q: What do you think the House and Senate’s priorities are, and how does that differ from Gov. Whitmer’s priorities?
 We know that no-fault auto insurance is a priority for Republicans with the creation of the special committee.

 Sarah: The Republicans have identified auto no-fault as one of their top priorities.
 In the House, they have identified the civil asset forfeiture issue as one of their top priorities, as well.
-I think we will see the governor’s priorities outlined in the February 12th State of the State, but we expect her to stick with some of the themes from her campaign, such as clean water, infrastructure, and road funding.
+I think we will see the governor’s priorities outlined in the February 12th State of the State.
+We expect her to stick with some of the themes from her campaign, like clean water, infrastructure, and road funding.

 Q: What issues do you think will be carried over from Lame Duck?

 Sarah: You know, there are some things that Governor Snyder vetoed and other issues that just didn’t get completed.
 Those will likely get carried over.
-One is this legislative gaming package, which addresses amendments to charitable gaming, authorization and regulation of online gaming and fantasy sports, and amends the Michigan Gaming Control Act.
+One is this legislative gaming package, which addresses amendments to charitable gaming, authorization and regulation of online gaming and fantasy sports.
+It also amends the Michigan Gaming Control Act.
 In a way, you could also say no-fault auto insurance is being carried over from Lame Duck too.

 Q: Do you have any overall thoughts on the 100th Legislature and what you’re looking forward to?

 Sarah: I am really looking forward to getting to know everybody.
 I am sure they all have a lot of great ideas.
-Every legislature puts their own spin on things, but I am very optimistic because the governor has so much experience as a former legislator.
-She really understands the legislature, so I expect there to be a productive working relationship between the governor and the 100th Legislature.
+Every legislature puts their own spin on things.
+I am very optimistic because the governor has so much experience as a former legislator.
+She really understands the legislature.
+I expect there to be a productive working relationship between the governor and the 100th Legislature.

-Attempts at no-fault auto insurance reform (SB 1014) during Lame Duck failed when the bill died in the House due to a lack of time.
+Attempts at no-fault auto insurance reform (SB 1014) during Lame Duck failed.
+The bill died in the House due to a lack of time.
 With a special committee now dedicated to no-fault, this issue is certainly not going away any time soon.

-Governor Snyder vetoed the legislative gaming package (HB 4926) stating there wasn’t enough data to support the change and he was concerned it would negatively impact revenue from Michigan’s lottery program.
+Governor Snyder vetoed the legislative gaming package (HB 4926) stating there wasn’t enough data to support the change.
+He was concerned it would negatively impact revenue from Michigan’s lottery program.
 The sponsor of one of the bills, Rep. Brandt Iden (R-61st District), claimed he would be back with hopes that Governor Whitmer will have a different take on the package.